 Children who don’t exercise reduce the calories burned in comparison to calorie intake.
-The more time spent over sitting and non-movement activities contribute to excess weight gain.
+More time spent sitting and non-movement activities contribute to excess weight gain.

 No physical education programs

-Some of the schools generally don’t have the policy of physical activities in eliminatory school.
+Some of the schools generally don’t have a policy on physical activities in eliminatory schools.
 Schools that offer little or no physical activities can make your kid physically lethargic.

 Complications due to obesity